lagom/lagom/docs/manual/scala/gettingstarted/Installation.md

 ## sbt

-Lagom requires recommends sbt 1.0 or higher.
+Lagom requires recommends sbt 1.

 sbt can be downloaded from [here](http://www.scala-sbt.org/download.html), while instructions for installing it can be found [here](http://www.scala-sbt.org/release/docs/Setup.html)